 As a small business owner myself, I understand that one of the largest barriers to development in Kansas City is the permit process.
 We need to let developers and those wanting to bring business to Kansas City know that we are “open for business”.
 I will continue to work with City Council and City Staff to help remove this barrier to development.

 I will continue to fight against bad development plans in the Northland like I did with the Brinshore Development plan.

 In order to attract new business and families to the Northland, we have to ensure that we work with police enforcement to understand and eliminate crime in our region.
 We need to drastically improve response times for police and fire protection.

 We will soon have a new police station near Ambassador Drive.
 The police station will serve as a full justice center with a courtroom and holding facility to minimize travel time for the police and the public.

 My goal is to increase workforce training in the Northland.
-As more businesses expand into our region, we’ll need to partner with school districts and educational institutions to expand job training opportunities so our residents can fill these employment needs.
+As more businesses like Costco, CVS, and Menards expand into our region, we’ll need to partner with school districts and educational institutions to expand job training opportunities so our residents can fill these employment needs.

-In addition to an increase in job training opportunities, I will make it my priority to partner with community groups to provide our youth with constructive groups and activities on a regular basis.
+In addition to an increase in job training opportunities, I will continue to make it my priority to meet directly with community members and provide information on new City ordinances and ballot initiatives.

 The 2nd District has a thriving trail system that allows neighborhoods to be connected with their surrounding areas.
 I was proud to help create the Platte Purchase Redevelopment District, which pays for and maintains the new trail system around Costco and the coming middle and high schools.